tremor-rs/tremor-www/docs/guides/metrics.md

 TDengine can quickly replace influx.
 The only difference is that we need to change the `url` in the `http_client`

-A high-level visaulization of TDengine replacing InfluxDB via the Influx API:
+A high-level visualization of TDengine replacing InfluxDB via the Influx API:

 ```mermaid
 graph LR